 By proudly displaying your affiliation on your resume, you’ll leave a stronger impression with the alumni contacts you connect with, possibly sparking conversations that lead to future job opportunities.

-4. Greek Life highlights your time management abilities
+4. Greek life highlights your time management abilities

 Being an active member of Greek life and a successful college student requires great time management skills.
 Between social events, philanthropy, volunteering, and other activities, balancing Greek life with a heavy course load is no easy task.